The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 \subsection{Balancing Agency and Therapeutic Growth}

-In the field of HCI, Pendse et al.~\cite{pendse2022treatment} have written about the inherent power imbalances in many traditional mental healthcare contexts, and how they can carry over to technology-mediated support.
+In the field of HCI,~\citet{pendse2022treatment} have written about the inherent power imbalances in many traditional mental healthcare contexts, and how they can carry over to technology-mediated support.
 Though \therapykeyword{congruence} is a core part of the \therapykeyword{therapeutic alliance}, in practice, there is a power imbalance between the mental health professional and the individual in distress.
 As our participants noted, people in distress are dependent on mental health professionals to be available and affordable.
 Additionally, mental health professionals have considerable institutional power~\cite{pendse2023marginalization}, including the ability to report a client to the authorities or share sensitive disclosures from a client's session.
-In the traditional psychoanalytic model, the therapist acts as an objective observer and interpreter of the client's inner world, while revealing very little about themselves, to become a blank slate for the client to project oneself.
+In the traditional psychoanalytic model, the therapist acts as an objective observer and interpreter of the client's inner world, while revealing very little about themselves, to become a blank slate for the client to project one.
 While this approach is oriented towards long-term mental well-being, it can often leave short-term client needs unaddressed or deemphasized.

 We found that an appeal of LLM chatbots to participants was their ability to mitigate the traditional power imbalances associated with psychotherapy.
-Participants had an increased agency over the course of the interaction, being able to change prompts or restart the interaction if they felt like the support was not meaningful, and at little personal cost.
-However, this increased agency was a double-edged sword, as it also allowed users to breach traditional psychotherapy boundaries.
+Participants had an increased agency over the course of the interaction, being able to change prompts or restart the interaction if they felt like the support was not meaningful, and at little personal cost. \inhwaedit{This heightened agency also allowed users to create roles and adjust the interaction based on their unique needs.} However, this increased agency was a double-edged sword, as it also allowed users to breach traditional psychotherapy boundaries. \inhwaedit{In traditional therapy, setting boundaries, such as time limits and defining the therapeutic relationship, is crucial not only for maintaining safety but also for the client’s overall well-being~\cite{grant2016boundaries}.
+Our study demonstrated how participants utilized their agency to push or shift boundaries, often without realizing the potential risks (e.g., over-use leading to a decrease in real world interactions, appropriating it as a romantic partner)}.
 While empowering, this practice raises questions around the therapeutic alignment and safety of such interactions, particularly when the user has the potential to reinforce potentially helpful or harmful narratives without realizing it (through jailbreaking, for example).